-In 2016, SAKI awarded NOAG an additional grant in the amount of $1.96 million.
-They also received an additional federal award in the amount of $523,268 to fund a sexual assault tracking system.
-NOAG will use the funds to resolve CODIS hits, provide a statewide assessment of current policies and practices, cover training costs, and increase investigative and prosecutorial resources.
+In FY2016, SAKI awarded NOAG an additional $1.96-million grant.
+They also received an additional federal award for $523,268 to fund the purchase of a statewide sexual assault tracking system.
+NOAG will use SAKI funds to resolve Combined DNA Index System hits, provide a statewide assessment of current policies and practices, cover training costs, and increase investigative and prosecutorial resources.

-NOAG received an additional $933,656 in funding from SAKI in 2017 to pursue the collection of lawfully owed DNA.
-The funding will go toward developing procedures to ensure consistency in collecting DNA from offenders, collecting DNA samples at all correctional facilities, and training personnel to ensure DNA collection procedures align with legal and laboratory standards.
+NOAG received an additional $933,656 in funding from SAKI in FY2017 to pursue the collection of lawfully owed DNA.
+The funding will go toward developing procedures to ensure consistency in collecting DNA samples from offenders (including offenders at all correctional facilities) and also training personnel to ensure DNA collection procedures align with legal and laboratory standards.

-In 2018, NOAG received $2 million in additional funding from SAKI to support the Clark County District Attorney's Office in their efforts to review cold cases presented by county law enforcement agencies, create victim-centered processes to engage survivors, and prosecute cases to the fullest extent possible.
-NOAG will also establish a team of investigators to provide statewide assistance in the investigation of cases relating to the testing of previously submitted SAKs.
+In FY2019, NOAG received an additional $2 million in SAKI funding to support the Clark County District Attorney's Office in their efforts to review cold cases presented by county law enforcement agencies, create victim-centered processes to engage survivors, and prosecute cases to the fullest extent possible.
+NOAG will also establish a team of investigators to provide statewide assistance for case investigation related to the testing of previously submitted SAKs.

 Please direct all media inquiries to: